Date honey

 Date honey, date syrup, date molasses, Debes (دِبس, [dibs]), or rub (رُب, [rubb]; דְּבַש תמרים dvash tmarim or סילאן, silan; شیره خرما) is a thick dark brown, very sweet fruit syrup extracted from dates.
-It is widely used in Middle Eastern cuisine and Maghrebi cuisine.
+It is widely used in Middle Eastern cuisine and North African cuisine.

+History

+The Book of Deuteronomy in the Hebrew Bible, in describing the abundance of the Holy Land, includes honey among its bounties.
+Rabbinic texts such as the Jerusalem Talmud and Sifre interpret this honey as date honey rather than bee honey.
+Archaeological evidence from Jerusalem supports the use of date honey during this period.
+A storage jar, marked with a palm tree and found in a room of a building destroyed during the siege of Jerusalem in 586 BCE, indicates that date honey was stored there.

+First-century Jewish historian Josephus, in his account of the oases of Jericho and the various date varieties grown in this region of Judaea, notes that "the better kinds [of dates], when pressed, yield an excellent honey not much inferior in sweetness to other honey."
+From this same period, remains of an installation identified as a date press used for producing date honey were discovered at the nearby settlement of Qumran.

 Nutritional aspects

 Date syrup is rich in the monosaccharides glucose and fructose.
 This means that most of its sugar content is absorbed into the bloodstream, and it raises the blood glucose levels more efficiently and immediately than other syrups.
 It is therefore highly suitable for people suffering from hypoglycaemia, for those with sucrose intolerance or those with pancreatic problems who have difficulty absorbing disaccharides.
 Date syrup is higher in magnesium and potassium than some natural sweeteners such as maple syrup and honey, and it has been a popular alternative to sugar in recent years.
 It is also rich in antioxidants due to its high phenolic and flavonoid content and has been shown to exhibit anti-inflammatory activity.